-Tragedy struck the Symonds family yet again in the April of 1931, when Charlie’s father Clement committed suicide by hanging himself from the banisters of his home.
+Tragedy struck the Symonds family yet again in the April of 1931 when Charlie’s father Clement committed suicide by hanging himself from the bannisters of his home.
 The inquest noted he had been suffering from depression.
-His body was discovered by a 14 year old boy who had been send around to collect the rent.
+His body was discovered by a 14-year-old boy who had been sent around to collect the rent.

 Newspaper article reproduced with the permission of the British Newspaper Archive and The British Library Board

-Charlie’s paternal grandmother Selina Ann SYMONDS, nee PROCTER, died later that same year at 13 Ridgeway Parade age 92.
-Sadly, Clement’s suicide wasn’t the only devastating event to take place, as less than a year later Charlie and Ellen’s three year old daughter Betty fell from a moving train on 5th Feb 1932 and died shortly afterwards from head injuries sustained after landing on the tracks.
+Charlie’s paternal grandmother Selina Ann SYMONDS, nee PROCTER, died later that same year at 13 Ridgeway Parade at age 92.
+Sadly, Clement’s suicide wasn’t the only devastating event to take place, as less than a year later Charlie and Ellen’s three-year-old daughter Betty fell from a moving train on 5th Feb 1932 and died shortly afterwards from head injuries sustained after landing on the tracks.

 At the time of the accident, the family had been living at Clare Road in Kingswood near Bristol.
-By 1939, Charlie and Ellen had moved to 192 Forest Road, Fishponds and was still working as a Bus Driver.
+By 1939, Charlie and Ellen had moved to 192 Forest Road, Fishponds and he was still working as a bus driver.

 The very last step to take with this research was to make contact with a living relative to pass Charlie’s postcard onto, as per the wishes of its current owner (awaiting a reply).